kayaman/magj-learn/src/content/docs/aws/dea/plan/data-warehouse.md

     After the data is successfully loaded into Amazon Redshift, the Step Functions workflow completes.

-### Extract, Transform, Load (ETL) workload
+### Extract, Load, Transform (ELT) workload

-The ETL workload adds data to Amazon Redshift through a process with three main phases: Extract, Transform, and Load.
-This section examines these phases.
+The following image provides a general overview of how the ELT process in Amazon Redshift can be carried out.

 ![ELT](/img/elt.png)